-A: Details of the opt-in fees and levies can be provided to prospective class members upon registration of interest and under confidentiality terms.
+A: Details of the opt-in fees and levies were provided to prospective class members upon registration of interest and under confidentiality terms.
 The larger the group the less each participant will need to pay to fund the litigation.
-You can register your interest to join the claim here.

 A: This will not be known until the case is determined by the Court or through a negotiated settlement.
 Claimants will generally seek recovery of all actual or estimated repair costs (or alternatively lost value) and other claimable losses and costs.
 The amount recovered, if any, will vary from claimant to claimant depending on a range of factors and risks.

 Generally, a negotiated settlement will involve an element of compromise to reflect costs and risks.

 The successful litigant after a hearing is generally awarded a contribution to legal costs based on scale, plus the reasonable experts' costs incurred (subject to assessment by the Court).